-In North Carolina, the NC Department of Environment and Natural Resources, Division of Air Quality (DAQ) develops the State Implementation Plan (SIP).
+In North Carolina, the NC Department of Environmental Quality, Division of Air Quality (DAQ) develops the State Implementation Plan (SIP).
 The SIP is the document that describes how North Carolina will keep the air clean enough so that the state does not violate the National Ambient Air Quality Standards (NAAQS).
 In the SIP, emissions from factories, power plants, dry cleaners, bakeries, construction equipment, lawn equipment, biogenics, vehicles and other sources are estimated.
 In order to assure that the standards are not violated, certain sources are limited in how much they can pollute.

 Automobiles are the largest contributor to North Carolina's air pollution.
 Although automobile technology has greatly improved over the years, the total pollution from vehicles is rising.
 More people are driving, and traveling longer distances than ever.
 As a result, our air pollution worsens and roads become more congested.

 The transportation conformity regulation, 40 CFR Parts 51 and 93, requires that the state Department of Transportation (DOT) or Metropolitan Planning Organization add up the vehicle emissions that an area will generate under its transportation plan.
 If the emissions exceed the limits established in the SIP, then federal money cannot be spent to fund projects.